top of page

 A FREE 'WILD CAMPING' PARKING IN ALBANIA

-The map below shows all FREE overnight stops in Albania in green with the "trees" denoting unofficial overnight stops in nature and the "P"'s denoting official overnight parking areas (red ones are paid and green ones are free) - note that these are not Motorhome specific parking areas.
+The map below shows all overnight stops in Albania.
+The green "trees" denote unofficial free overnight stops in nature and the "P"'s denote official overnight parking areas (red ones are paid and green ones are free) - note that these are not Motorhome specific parking areas.
 The places that we overnighted at that were not FREE were: Berat 24-hour parking for 5 EUR; Saranda Camping Ecuador for 15 EUR per night including electricity & Gjirokaster 24-hour parking for 5 EUR.
+Be sure to watch our YouTube videos from our time in Albania and feel free to show your support for our work!

 Vanlife Albania Campervan 2023 Albania by Motorhome